markusvhagen/simplified.js/README.md

 # simplified.js
 A javascript library which aims to simplify some javascript functions.
 In the long run, it also aims to be a reference for javascript developers, which want to learn typical JS-tasks the native way, instead of using frameworks like jQuery.
 The source code is all one file, which makes it easy to search up a function, and see how that specific function works under the hood.
-Most of all, this project was started for my own learning sake, and because I wanted to learn how frameworks like jQuery works under the hood.
+Most of all, this project was started for my own learning sake.

 ## Installation
 It is important that you important simplified.js before importing your own script.